 With layers of mashed butternut squash, sauteed spinach, homemade tofu ricotta, and tomato sauce, this Vegan Butternut Squash Lasagna has the classic cheesy texture (without any of the cheese).
 It's surprisingly easy to make too!

 This is hands down the best vegan lasagna I've ever tasted!

-I know that's a bold statement right out of the gate, but I'm not kidding when I tell you, this lasagna is incredible.
+I know that's a bold statement right out of the gate, but I'm not kidding when I tell you, this butternut squash lasagna is incredible.
 Not only does it have that perfect cheesy consistency (sans actual cheese of course!), but we've also added in a few extras that give it a little extra pop.

-Perfect Homemade Vegan Ricotta
+Key to The Perfect Homemade Vegan Ricotta

 Now let's be real for a second.
 The secret to a truly good lasagna is the cheese.
 It's typically a blend of fresh ricotta and mozzarella.
 The ricotta gives it richness, while also keeping it light, and the melted mozzarella gives it that gooey decadence.

 But here's the great thing: you can totally get that exact same texture without the actual cheese!

 The heart of this vegan lasagna is my homemade tofu ricotta.
 I shared how to make this last year with my vegan manicotti recipe and I still use it over and over again.
 You can use this in stuffed shells, in calzones and yes, with lasagna.

 The blend of tofu with the nutritional yeast, lemon and spices, I honestly think tastes like ricotta.
 I mean it's not exactly the same, but it's pretty darn close and when it's layered between pasta sheets, tomato sauce, and butternut squash?
 You'd never know it's vegan!

 The butternut squash lasagna has a few different parts that need to be prepared separately before they can be combined together but each step is straightforward and easy.